ventilate-schools/ventilate-schools.github.io/index.md

 Safe breaths everywhere.
 </div>

+# Summary of action plan

+1. Kids, parents, teachers (KPTs) check their school page in this site
+2. KPTs compare their school to others locally and elsewhere
+3. KPTs gently pressure their school to do something about their poor ventilation

 # Contribute

 This site is a "wiki" like Wikipedia, but for schools and their air-quality.
 You can contribute to this wiki by editing the pages oneline.
 Look for "edit this page" links at the bottom of each page and read the [contributing and rules](contributing-and-rules.md) guide.